 END USER AGREEMENT

-At least a decade ago it was seven thirty in the evening and I was about two hours away from finishing this major rewrite on my KILLING ANGLE script.
+A couple of decades ago it was seven thirty in the evening and I was about two hours away from finishing this major rewrite on my KILLING ANGLE script.
 I'd been working on the script for weeks - writing night and day.
 Sometimes I thought I'd never get it finished, and here I was only two hours from hitting the print button - I could race down to Kinkos and have a stack of warm by copies ready to mail by 10pm!
 That was back in the days when producers wanted hard copies, before PDFs took over as the norm.
 Now I don't have to pay Kinkos (FedExKinkos) outrageous copy prices, I can just convert to PDF and hit "send".

 But back then, the phone rings - my friend Kris asks if I want to go to the movies.
 I tell him: